 Customer loyalty, by definition, is not rational.
 In fact, loyalty is a function of memory.
-In economic terms, rationality means people will chose the product or service that provides the greatest reward at the lowest cost.
+In economic terms, rationality means people will choose the product or service that provides the greatest reward at the lowest cost.
 The benefits of a product or service are measured against its cost compared to similar products or services.
 Yet customer loyalty means that a customer is willing to forgo purchasing lower-priced identical products because of an irrational preference for a particular product or service.

 The competitive playing field of modern business has shifted from the tangible and rational to the intangible and irrational.
 Physical assets (the Four P’s) matter less than the intangible assets sustained through long-term buyer/seller interactions.

-We help organizations to understand the rational and emotional elements of the experiences they provide and then design experiences that make the most of each of these aspects.
+We help organizations to understand the rational,emotional, subconscious and psychological elements of the experiences they provide and then design experiences that make the most of each of these aspects.

 See how we take customer experiences to the next level